-Audience-Alienating Premise: Many fans of previous Ghost Riders seems to be turned-off by Robbie Reyes being teenager, driving a car instead of a bike and listening to electronic music (Ghost Rider is usually associated with rock and metal), not to mention his desing.
-People who are excited about his book fear it might impact negatively the sales and even Marvel editor Tom Brevoort, series biggest cheerleader, expressed worry Robbie might become Replacement Scrappy.
+Audience-Alienating Premise: Many fans of previous Ghost Riders seemed to be turned-off by Robbie Reyes's design, him being a teenager, driving a car instead of a bike, and listening to electronic music (Ghost Rider is usually associated with rock and metal).
+People who were excited about his book fear it might have had a negative impact on the sales, and even Marvel editor Tom Brevoort, the series's biggest cheerleader, expressed worry that Robbie might become a Replacement Scrappy.

-Ebenezer Laughton, known as The Scarecrow, is a longstanding enemy of Ghost Rider.
+Ebenezer Laughton, known as the Scarecrow, is a longstanding enemy of Ghost Rider.
 Originally trained as a contortionist, Laughton found a life of crime more exciting.
 Sinking further into madness and depravity, the Scarecrow began to target children as murder targets, the younger the better.
 He once gruesomely murdered a mother and her baby with his pitchfork.
-Afterwards, the Scarecrow attempted a 'masterpiece' by creating a building out of human beings, stitching his victims together.
-Some were lucky enough to be already dead.
-Others weren't.
-When Ghost Rider confronted him, the Scarecrow attempted to blackmail him into avoiding a fight by stabbing the walls of the building, murdering the still living victim and threatening to kill more if Ghost Rider didn't surrender and let Scarecrow torture him to death.
+Afterwards, the Scarecrow attempted a "masterpiece" by creating a building out of human beings, stitching his victims together.
+Some were lucky enough to be already dead, but others weren't.
+When Ghost Rider confronted him, the Scarecrow attempted to blackmail him into avoiding a fight by stabbing the walls of the building, murdering the still-living victims and threatening to kill more if Ghost Rider didn't surrender and let Scarecrow torture him to death.

-Squick/Gorn: The most recent series was filled with it.
+Squick: More recent series are filled with it.
 As was the miniseries Trail of Tears.
 It featured a pair of outlaws that the Ghost Rider killed by smashing them together so hard they fused together.
 They came back as minions of Hell, still fused together.

 Acceptable Targets: The overweight goth woman Johnny saved from an attacker; her interview was played for laughs the next night, and not so much because she was describing a man whose head was on fire.